KartKrewDev/RingRacers/README.md

 Our primary source repository is [hosted on the SRB2 Gitlab](https://git.srb2.org/KartKrew/RingRacers).
 The Github repository is a mirror of this.
 If you submit a Pull Request to the Github repository, please keep in mind that we do not consistently monitor that mirror and may not see your request.

-All contributions must be made available under the GPL General Public License version 2.0 or higher, or public domain.
+All contributions must be made available under the GPL General Public License version 2.0, or public domain.
 Integrations for third party code must be made to code which is compatibly licensed.